XML RSS

 Pit Bull Rescues, Shelters and Breeders

-pit bull rescues What's the lowdown on pit bulls from rescues and shelters vs. breeders?
+pit bull rescues What's the lowdown on pit bull rescues and shelters vs. pit bull breeders?
 Anyone who has been seriously looking for a pit bull can't help but be amazed at the fees some breeders are charging these days.

 It can be both daunting and confusing.
 Is it really necessary to pay $500 - $2000 for a healthy, friendly, good-looking pit bull?
 Absolutely not.